Arrival in Norway - COVID-19

 Arrival in Norway during the pandemic

-The Covid-19 pandemic poses a number of challenges to students arriving from abroad.
-NTNU is continuously working to facilitate the reception of international students, even in these difficult times.
 On this page, you will find all the information you as an international student need to travel to NTNU and Norway for the 2021 autumn semester.

-There are a number of things you need to be prepared for before journeying to Norway, including mandatory quarantine upon arrival.
+There are a number of things you need to be prepared for before journeying to Norway, including entry quarantine upon arrival.
 Please familiarize yourself with all information in the below before your journey.
 Also make sure to read the checklist for new international students.

 Prepare for moving to Norway